kresnahendri/pokoke/README.md

 Filter pokemon list based on their type.
 And...
 I'm didn't found how to filter using `type` query params.
 There is another way, you can hit `/type/<type_name>`, but.. you will get pokemon data as a total (not paginated).
 So, as far as I can filtering data based on type is done in front end it self (you can see in `useGetPokeList.ts` file).
 Maybe, pokeapi should create something like this `/pokemon?type=dragon` 😁.
+So litte bit tricky to fetch all result and paginated.
+I use `/pokemon` of non-typed list and `/type/<type_name>` for typed list. for type list I paginate based on value of limit argument.

 ## Testing (\_\_test\_\_)